-The purpose of all the PAYE forms, such as the P45, P60 and P11D are to tell HMRC everything they need to know about your income, expenses and allowances.
+The purpose of all the PAYE forms, such as the P45, P60 and P11D form is to let you, the Employer, tell HMRC everything they need to know about your Employees income, expenses and tax reliefs/allowances claimed.
+If you are an Employee you will receive your own versions of these forms to keep you informed of what your Employer has reported to HMRC so you can understand what Tax & NI they have paid over on your behalf.
 In this post we are going to take a closer look at HMRC’s P11D form and convert it into intelligible language.

 There are 14 sections on the P11D:

 Section A – Assets transferred

 Section B – Payments made on behalf of the employee